 Starving Artists need to look at their website as an asset that can earn them money.
 Easy?
 No. Possible?
 Absolutely!

 Blogs earn revenue from several sources, listed mostly in order of prominence, and not all bloggers earn from all of these sources.
-But you have to take it seriously and approach it like a business.
+But you can if you take it seriously and approach it like a business.

 Website Revenue Sources

 - Ads – Google’s Adsense (pays the least with lowest barrier of entry) and other ad networks that pay more but require more traffic to get in

 - Affiliate revenue – such as from Amazon and promoting others products